legendu-net/blog/misc/content/2024/01/diversified-investment/diversified-investment.markdown

 Author: Benjamin Du
 Slug: diversified-investment
 Title: Diversified Investment
-Category: Computer Science
+Category: Investment
-Tags: Computer Science, programming
+Tags: investment, MMF, money market fund, index fund, ETF, diversified investment

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**